Commercial Fire Sprinkler System Cost Overview

 Pro tip: Use the commercial fire sprinkler cost calculator to enter the specifications of your building and receive an estimate that is tailored to your needs before requesting estimates.

 Now let's take a look at the cost of alarm systems.
-In 2025, the average commercial fire alarm system costs range from $1 to $6 per square foot.
+In 2026, the average commercial fire alarm system costs range from $1 to $6 per square foot.
 The estimate includes labor, devices, wiring, and the control panel setup.
+Our fire alarm system installation cost calculator factors in your device count, zones, and wiring length to sharpen that estimate.

 What really drives up or down your fire alarm installation cost?

-- How many devices you installing (smoke detectors, pull stations, sounders, strobes)
+- How many devices you're installing (smoke detectors, pull stations, sounders, strobes)

 - The number of zones your facility requires

-- Complexity of wiring (more square footage and more wire)
+- Complexity of wiring (more square footage means more wire)

-- Compliance with the Code and Inspection Standards in your state
+- Compliance with the codes and inspection standards in your state

-- Smart features include remote monitoring or voice evacuation
+- Smart features such as remote monitoring or voice evacuation

 Example: